 Biden Title IX regulation targeted by Republicans in Congress

-The U.S. House Committee on Education and the Workforce on Thursday approved a measure that would roll back a final rule by the Biden administration on Title IX.
-(Jennifer Shutt/States Newsroom)
+The U.S. House Committee on Education and the Workforce on Thursday, June 13, 2024 approved a measure that would roll back a final rule by the Biden administration on Title IX.
+(Photo by Jennifer Shutt/States Newsroom)

 WASHINGTON — Republicans in Congress got one step further in their efforts to reverse the Biden administration’s final rule for Title IX after the U.S. House Committee on Education and the Workforce approved a measure on Thursday that would overturn the updated regulations.